The hyper freelance model

 With enough experience and abstraction, you then share everything you know in the teaching phase.
 This phase creates multiple virtuous circles, notably letting you charge higher rates for your consulting activity and creating a potential audience for your first product.

-Finally, with an audience, experience, and cash, you can remove yourself from providing services and instead sell a product that grows without you.
+Finally, with an audience, experience, and cash, you can remove yourself from providing services and instead sell a product that grows with you.
 It doesn't have to be massive.

 What does it take to make this model work?